qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   and registered both Slurm jobs in local provenance.
 The full raw run remains under `/scratch/gpfs/KNORMAN/qlu`; compact summaries and every seed trajectory are versioned for reporting.
+- 2026-09-01: locked and executed the selected constant-rate, batch-32 method on ten fresh full-mixture seeds.
+The replication failed: mean endpoint probability was 0.7656 and only six seeds passed the individual stability rule, below the required eight.
+Reward and causal memory dependence remained robust, separating useful episodic information selection from selective boundary encoding.
+- 2026-09-01: all ten Della tasks completed cleanly in 61:56--1:47:07 using at most 0.38 GB each.
+All 40 result, log, and environment files were fetched and verified by checksum before the locked audit.
+The current optimizer line stops; harder memory and recurrent-model gates remain closed.